 Our study highlighted the importance of religious beliefs in the decision to vaccinate.
 Uganda has different religious groups, which do not encourage their followers to engage in vaccination services, who believe that their God cures every kind of illness and that vaccinations are therefore not necessary [22].
 A study of infant vaccination hesitancy in Uganda also identified religious beliefs as one of the barriers to effective uptake and provision of immunisation services [22] and similar results were found in Zambia [29].
 Taken together, these findings indicate the importance of considering the wider community in vaccine decision-making for pregnant women.

-[13]
+Regardless of the findings from our study that showed different factors that hinder women from vaccinating, there are no laws imposed on whoever reject the vaccines in Uganda yet one study conducted in European reported some legal enforcements that encourage people to take up vaccine[13]

 Limitations